NativeScript/firebase/packages/firebase-remote-config/README.md

 await firebase().remoteConfig().fetch(expirationDurationSeconds);
 ```
-Fetches configs, adhering to the default or specified minimum fetch interval.
+Fetches parameter values from the Remote Config backend, adhering to the default or specified minimum fetch interval.
 For more information, see [fetch()](https://firebase.google.com/docs/reference/android/com/google/firebase/remoteconfig/FirebaseRemoteConfig#fetch(long)) on the Firebase website.

 | Parameter | Type | Description |
 | --- | --- | --- |